paulllee/lamp-setup/README.md

 # Important Information

-You have to run these commands (separately) every time you reboot your computer:
+You have to run these commands (separately) every time you reboot your computer or change your instance of Ubuntu to a different version:

 `sudo service mysql start`